Pig Advantages and Disadvantages

 Apache Pig is a dataflow language that is built on top of Hadoop to make it easier to process, clean and analyze “big data” without having to write vanilla map-reduce jobs in Hadoop.

-It has also a lot of relational database features.
-Good old joins, distinct, union and many more commands are already in the language.
+and many more commands are already in the language.
 So what exactly Pig solves different than relational database is its applicability to “big data” where it can crunch large files with ease and it does not need a structured data.
 Contrarily, Pig could be used for ETL(Extraction Transformation Load) tasks naturally as it can handle unstructured data.
 It is one of the reasons why it exists to tell the truth.

 But let’s ask the fundamental question: Why does data analysis matter ?